swkasica/classy/docs/tech-staff/termtransitions.md

   - Instructions: [Setup Github OAuth](/docs/tech-staff/githubsetup.md#setup-github-oauth)
 - [ ] Only the last two database and grading run back-ups are retained
   - All grading run and database back-ups prior to the last back-ups have been deleted

+## Github Term Transition Checklist

+- [ ] If another course is being offered next term, setup a new Github organization
+- [ ] [Setup a new OAuth Application](/docs/tech-staff/githubsetup.md#setup-github-oauth) under the Github organization
+  - Add the OAuth credentials to the `.env` file of the VM